Transportation in the Sacramento metropolitan area: Cycling

 In Sacramento, cycling is a common means of transportation, especially in the central city (Downtown and Midtown), where residents and visitors find it to be safe, cheap, and efficient.
 Many of the city streets in the urban core have 3 ft. wide designated bike lanes, some are painted bright green, and some are placed between the sidewalk and the parked cars (providing a physical barrier from moving motor vehicle traffic).

 There are also a variety of bike trails and bike paths in Sacramento, most notably the Jedediah Smith Memorial Trail that runs along the American River, a 32-mile trail closed to motor vehicles.

 In Davis, a college town for UC Davis, cycling is incredibly popular.
 Here, some 23.2% of commuters commute by bicycle, the highest in the nation.
 This is more than the double the city with the next-highest percentage of bicycle commuters (Berkeley, California, another college town, with 9.7%).

 Jump Bikes offers its bicycle-sharing service in both Sacramento and Davis.

 Notable bridges

 The following notable bridges either sit entirely in the Sacramento metropolitan area, or enter and exit the Sacramento metropolitan area:

 Transportation museums

-The following notable transportation museums are located in the Sacramento Metropolitan Area:
+The Sacramento metropolitan area has several museums that focus on aspects of transportation: